galexynye/midi-sequencing/src/styles/DESIGN.md

 NOTE: Upgrade eventually to using React's context API with the `<SiteContainer>`.
 See [This artice](https://medium.freecodecamp.org/how-to-develop-your-react-superpowers-with-the-context-api-61e0ab952c02)

 ### HeaderPosition
 The default header position is static but on hero pages, such as the main page, it needs absolute positioning.
 This is a prop that is added to the `<SiteContainer>` when creating a new page.
+See the index.js or services.js for examples.

 ### Global Injection of Styles
 [About Gatsby Global Style Injection problems](https://github.com/gatsbyjs/gatsby/issues/7413)